-Pour the water, orange juice and sugar into a medium saucepan.
-Heat over medium heat until the sugar starts to dissolve.
-Add the cranberries, orange zest and ginger to the pan.
-Raise the heat to high and bring to a boil.
-Turn the heat down to low and simmer the cranberries until they begin to pop and the mixture starts to thicken slightly.
+Once it boils, turn the heat down to the low setting and simmer the cranberries, uncovered until they begin to pop and the mixture starts to thicken slightly.
 This will take between 10-15 minutes.

 Remove from the heat.
 The cranberry sauce will thicken as it cools.

 Place the cranberry orange sauce into a pretty serving bowl and serve with your Thanksgiving turkey.